almibe/ligature-specification/wander.md

 Wander tries to combine ideas from modern general purpose languages (mainly Rust, Scala, and Koka) while focusing just on what's needed for working with knowledge graphs instead of being a general purpose language.

+## Status

+Work on Wander is still in early days.
+Expect changes and some differences between this document and implementations for the time being.

 ## Goals of Wander
  - be a small and easy to learn language for most people with any scripting background and some interest in knowledge graphs
  - make heavy use of streams (no manual loops), expressions, and pattern matching to solve problems